List of Red Digital Cinema cameras: Panavision

 Since 2016, Panavision has produced cameras based on Red's sensors.

 Red has also made custom cameras for a few filmmakers, including Michael Bay's "Bayhem" Helium 8K and David Fincher’s Red Xenomorph.

+Nikon and Red

+The Nikon ZR is a full-frame digital cinema camera announced by Nikon on 10 September 2025.
+It is the company’s first model co-developed with RED Digital Cinema, following Nikon’s acquisition of RED in 2024.
+The ZR is part of Nikon’s new Z-Cinema series and was released in late October 2025.
+It can use all of the Nikon Z-mount lenses.

 Sensors

 Up to this point, Red deployed a tick tock strategy.
 Red stated sensors are their most important asset.

 The Dragon sensor received a score of 101 DxO Mark sensor rating.
 This marked the first time a digital cinema camera was tested alongside leading stills cameras.
-For economical reasons Scarlet-W and Dragon-X cameras have the same sensor as the 6K Dragon, but only 5K image area of it is utilized in Scarlet-W. Red Raven has a "hard" 4.5K sensor.
+For economical reasons Scarlet-W and Dragon-X cameras have the same 6K Dragon sensor used in the original DSMC generation, but only 5K image area of it is utilized in Scarlet-W. Red Raven has a "hard" 4.5K sensor.

 Redcode

 Redcode Raw (.r3d) is a proprietary file format that employs wavelet compression to reduce the raw data coming off the sensor.
 This allows reduced file sizes while still keeping all advantages of a non-destructive raw workflow.

 In the beginning Redcode was a JPEG2000 12bit linear file stream with PCM sound without encryption.
 Several third party applications were able to read and convert to other file format such as Cineform Raw.
 Redcode started as having two different options, named Redcode 28 and Redcode 36, later a 42 option was added.

 With the introduction of the DSMC line these options were replaced by compression ratios.